ITNaveen/interview-questions-NT/kubernetes/part-1.md

         type: AverageValue
         averageValue: "100"

+# Example:
+You set requests: 200m CPU, limits: 500m CPU.
+If a pod’s CPU crosses 400m CPU, HPA may add more pods.

+# Yes!
+You create an HPA and link it to a specific Deployment (or StatefulSet)! 🎯

 4. How HTTP Request-Based Scaling Works
 If traffic exceeds the defined threshold (e.g., 100 req/sec per pod), HPA scales up.
 More traffic doesn’t always mean more clients; existing clients may be sending frequent requests.